ChengKang520/inhibited-lora/README.md

 This repository contains the code necessary to reproduce Shunting Inhibition on LoRA, the shunting inhibition mechanism that controls passed information from previous layers introduced in the [paper](https://doi.org/10.1016/j.neunet.2024.106410):

 ## Updates
-- (Aug/11/2025) the experiments of shunting inhibition and shunting activation on LoRA.
+- (Aug/11/2025) the experiments of shunting inhibition and shunting activation on LoRA. **Please Notice:**  When the $Th$ is negative, we are using the Shunting Inhibition.
+Otherwise, when the $Th$ is positive, the Shunting Activation is using on LoRA.
 - (Aug/08/2025) Refresh the comparison results.
 - (Aug/02/2025) Upload codes and the developing environment.
 - (May/13/2024) Upload Adapter weights.